Getting to know Nowruz

 In the solar calendar, the first day of Farvardin is called the beginning of Nowruz.
 Nowrooz begins when the sun crosses the equatorial plane of the earth and moves to the north of the sky.
 This starting moment is called the first moment of Aries.
 In the solar calendar, Noruz is considered equal to Hormuz day or Ormuzd day in the month of Farvardin.

 Nowruz is the first day of spring, and nature wakes up from a long sleep and resumes its life.
 Iranians also celebrate the beginning of the new season of nature every year.
-They try to mark a renewed and loaded season in their lives by clearing their hearts.
+They try to mark a renewed and loaded season by clearing their hearts.

-We know the ancient festival of the Persian new year with customs and rituals such as cleaning the house, seeing and visiting, Haft Sin, colored eggs, eating vegetable pilaf with fish, etc. The first four days of Farvardin are considered the official holiday of Nowruz, and people go to see their relatives and congratulate each other on the new year.
-The 12th and 13th of Farvardin are the Islamic Republic of Iran and the Thirteen Badr and are considered official holidays.
+We know the ancient festival of the Persian New Year, which has customs and rituals such as cleaning the house, seeing and visiting, Haft Sin, colored eggs, eating vegetable pilaf with fish, etc. The first four days of Farvardin are considered the official holiday of Nowruz, and people go to see their relatives and congratulate each other on the new year.
+The 12th and 13th of Farvardin are the Islamic Republic of Iran and Thirteen Badr, considered official holidays.

 The philosophy of Nowruz